Deep transfer learning for image classification: a survey

-When pretraining CNN models on ImageNet 1K \cite{imagenet_cvpr09} and transferring to significantly smaller target datasets the improvement of deep transfer learning over random initialization correlates positively with how closely the target dataset relates to the source dataset.
+When pretraining deep neural networks on ImageNet 1K \citep{imagenet_cvpr09} and transferring to significantly smaller target datasets, the improvement of DTL over random initialization correlates positively with the similarity of the source dataset to the target dataset.
 The improvement correlates negatively with the size of the target dataset.
-Both correlations are seen strongly in \cite{kornblith2019better}, The positive correlation of performance improvement using transfer learning with the similarity between source and target datasets is most obvious.
+Both correlations are seen strongly in \citep{kornblith2019better}, with the positive correlation of performance improvement using transfer learning with the similarity between source and target datasets being most obvious.
 The authors state that on Stanford Cars and FGVC Aircraft, the improvement was unexpectedly small.
-The improvement over equivalent models trained from scratch is marginal for these two datasets, at 0.6\% and 0.2\%.
-Stanford Cars and FGVC Aircraft both contain fine-grained makes and models of cars and aircraft respectively, whereas ImageNet 1K contains no makes and models, just a few coarse categories for each.
-This means that the similarity between the source and target datasets for these two tasks is much lower than for example the more general CIFAR-10/100 or Oxford-IIIT Pets for which there are actually slightly more fine-grained classes in the source than the target dataset.
+The improvement over equivalent models trained from random initialization is marginal for these two datasets, at 0.6\% and 0.2\%.
+Stanford Cars and FGVC Aircraft both contain fine-grained makes and models of cars and aircraft respectively, whereas ImageNet 1K contains no makes and models, just a few coarse categories for both.
+This means that the similarity between the source and target datasets for these two tasks is much lower than, for example, the more general CIFAR-10/100 or Oxford-IIIT Pets for which there are actually slightly more fine-grained classes in the source than the target dataset.